 |Keep jewellery to a minimum||Forget an additional pair of comfy footwear|

 Generally, smart business attire is the most appropriate dress for a B2B trade show.
 The overall look for your trade show should be approachable while maintaining a level of professionalism.

-You are there to represent your company so need to look presentable, consider wearing a suit or sports jacket with chinos for men and a dress, skirt or smart trousers with a matching jacket for women.
-To bring more uniformity to your stand if staff are wearing shirts and ties make sure they are the same colour.
+You are there to represent your company, so you need to look presentable.
+Consider wearing a suit or sports jacket with chinos for men and a dress, skirt or smart trousers with a matching jacket for women.
+To bring more uniformity to your stand, if staff are wearing shirts and ties, make sure they are the same colour.

 However, don’t forget that you will be on your feet all day, so comfort is paramount.
-Choose clothes that aren’t too tight or ill-fitting and make sure you wear comfortable shoes – a trade show is not the time to be sporting a brand-new pair.
+Choose clothes that aren’t too tight or ill-fitting, and make sure you wear comfortable shoes – a trade show is not the time to be sporting a brand-new pair.
 Men should wear polished leather shoes and women should wear smart, conservatively coloured, shoes, without high heels.

-All your clothing should be perfectly prepared for the tradeshow and look absolutely spotless.
+All your clothing should be perfectly prepared for the trade show and look absolutely spotless.
 This means that trousers should be pressed, shoes should be polished, and shirts must be ironed.

 Don’t wear anything that is too bright or eye-catching – a B2B trade show is not the place for a jazzy tie or loud shirt.

 Jewellery should be minimal and elegant.
 Ensure any tattoos or body piercings are covered or removed.
 Company branded name badges are a good addition, these make staff more approachable and may even help visitors remember them.